 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu with breakfast plan.
 Our representative will give you information about further programs.

-In the morning after breakfast, we start our day trip visiting world heritage sites located in Kathmandu city which includes Boudhanath Stupa (also known as the oldest stupa of Nepal), Pashupatinath temple (holy temple of Hindu where the cremation takes place by the holy river Bagmati), Later we visit Kathmandu Durbar Square and Syambhunath Stupa.
+In the morning after breakfast, we start our day trip visiting world heritage sites located in Kathmandu city.
+The day tour includes Boudhanath Stupa and Pashupatinath temple (holy shrine of Hindu) where the cremation takes place by the holy river Bagmati).
+Later on, we visit Kathmandu Durbar Square to see glorious temples and divine Kumari Temple and Syambhunath Stupa.

 After breakfast, we meet the crew and drive together to Chautara.
 Chautara is the headquarter of Sindupalchok district where we fix our camp tonight.
 From our campsite, you can relax and enjoy the stunning mountain views, or if you like to explore, you can gain some insight into the culture and daily life walking to Gidane village where we supported many projects after the earthquake disaster.